Sailor tattoo: 19th century

-Personnel records from the USS Adams from 1884 to 1889 show that 17.5% of its crew had tattoos.
-Rates of tattooing varied between the occupational groups aboard the ship, with 28.9% of men who actually sailed the ship having tattoos, compared with only 4% of men who provided specialized services, such as apothecaries and carpenters.
+Personnel records from the USS Adams from 1884 to 1889 show that 18% of its crew had tattoos.
+Rates of tattooing varied between the occupational groups aboard the ship, with 29% of men who actually sailed the ship having tattoos, compared with only 4% of men who provided specialized services, such as apothecaries and carpenters.

-While French and Italian criminologists linked tattoos to criminality, tattooing was "sufficiently normalized that it attracted virtually no official or scholarly attention" among British criminologists.
+Historian Jane Caplan said that while French and Italian criminologists linked tattoos to criminality, tattooing was "sufficiently normalized that it attracted virtually no official or scholarly attention" among British criminologists.
 By the late 19th century, tattoos were common among officers as well as enlisted men in the Royal Navy, whereas tattoos among French and Italian officers were less common.
-American naval officers were also tattooed, usually while serving in the Western Pacific.
+While serving in the Royal Navy, Princes George and Albert Victor acquired tattoos in Japan in 1881.
+American naval officers were also tattooed, some by Japanese tattoo artists, who had a reputation for finer work than ship's tattooers.